kiyan-rezaee/Teaching-Assistant/README.md

 ##  Teaching Assistants association - Guilan University, faculty of Mathematical Sciences

 #### I have been elected as a member of the Association of Teaching Assistants.
-I help other undergraduate students if they have any problems or questions.
-They can come to the office and ask their questions.
+I help other undergraduate students.

 #### Address: Guilan University, Faculty of Mathematic Sciences, First floor